#1 Global Leader in Data Resilience

 }

-Collect Veeam Backup & Replication Logs
+Part 3: Collect Veeam Backup & Replication Logs

 1. Open the Veeam Backup & Replication Console

-Combine Collected Data and Attach to Case
+Part 4: Attach Collected Diagnostic Data to Case

 More Information